ealtili/Blog/Financial_Derivatives.md

 Things like

- - Forwards and Futur
+ - Forwards and Futures
  - Options
  - Swaps

-forwards, options or swaps.

 They can also be broken down by the type of underlying asset.
+Things like

+ - Equity derivatives,
+ - Foreign exchange derivatives,
+ - Interest rate derivatives,
+ - Commodity derivatives
+ - Credit derivatives.

+Finally they can be
-Things like equity derivatives, foreign exchange derivatives, interest rate derivatives, commodity derivatives and credit derivatives.
-Finally they're broken down by the market in which they trade so we've got exchange-traded derivatives and over-the-counter
+broken down by the market in which they trade so we've got exchange-traded derivatives and over-the-counter